Cowboy Beef, Beer & Black Bean Chili Recipe Wins Awards!

 by Texas Homesteader ~

 I love chili that contains beans, but RancherMan typically declares that it’s not ‘real chili’ if it contains beans.
-But I appease his purist NO BEANS IN THE CHILI mindset by including one of his favorites – dark beer!
+To appease his purist NO BEANS IN THE CHILI mindset I include one of his favorites in my recipe – dark beer!

 COWBOY CHILI RECIPE!
 If you love chili you'll love this one - it's a hearty recipe that includes beef, Black Beans and Dark BEER! #TexasHomesteader